simphony/simphony-common/doc/source/cuds_definition.rst

 In the SimPhoNy modeling framework, :class:`~.Materials` and :class:`~.Material` are used to describe materials and to define common material properties.
-Each low-level  (e.g. Point, Particle) can be of a certain material.
+Each low-level object (e.g. Point, Particle) can be of a certain material.